grnet/snf-image-creator/docs/install.rst

    $ sudo apt-get install python-software-properties

-After the synnefo repository is set up, you should be able to list snf-image-creator by calling:
+After the Synnefo repository is set up, you should be able to list snf-image-creator by calling:

 .. code-block:: console